N-acker/RockPaperScissors/README.md

 Project Requirements:

-1. The game shall have a home screen that includes single and multiplayer buttons, as well as instructions on how to play the game.
+1. The game shall have a home screen that includes single and multiplayer buttons, as well as instructions on how to play the game
 2. Once either game button is pressed, the user(s) will be led to the game
 3. There will be three image buttons for the game: rock, paper and scissors on the left side of the screen
 4. The user will be able to select one of these buttons in order to input their decision